 Paint a very thin layer of the base coat or foundation on the nails including the tip of the nail called capping it off, make sure to not get any on your cuticles or skin as this will be a weak point and can cause the gel nail polish to pull up.
 IF you do get some on your skin or cuticles just be sure to wipe it off before curing the polish.

-Cure under the UV light for 30 seconds( I know my mom is cringing SORRY!)
+Cure under the LED light for 30 seconds( I know my mom is cringing SORRY!)

 Then paint a very thin coat of the gel color making sure to cap the nails and cure for 30 seconds.

 Paint the next coat of color or glitter or whatever you want to get the color that you want and cure for 30 seconds.
 Then paint the top coat and cap nails and cure for 30 seconds as well. *You want to cap the nails so that the gel nail polish doesn’t peel up from the edges or your nails*

 After this your nails will still be tacky to the touch so you take the rubbing alcohol on a lint free cotton pad above or alcohol wipes and wipe all the nails and tips.
 Then you will see that the polish is really nice and hard, and has a nice mirror like shine to it!
 I then add some oil around my cuticles or lotion to keep everything looking nice.